SlicerMorph/W_2020/Lab02_Slicer_2_Data_Import/README.md

 5. Create a new volume node to contain this scan.

 * **Import non-DICOM image sequences from Bruker\Skyscan using `SkyScanReconImport` module**
-1. Swrch to `SkyScanReconImport` module.
+1. Switch to `SkyScanReconImport` module.
 2. Click the `...` button to navigate to the log file from the archive.
 3. Hit Apply.

 :pencil2: `SkyScanReconImport` works only for unmodified image stacks from Nrecon software.